Section Four: Success Strategies

-- If you have provided an email address, you may receive email communications from the College or the DSS or EDC program.
+If you have provided an email address, you may receive email communications from the College or the DSS program.
 Be sure to read them, and don't overlook them in your "spam" or "junk" folder.
-If you aren't receiving emails, be sure to check with the DSS or EDC office to correct your email address or check change your computer setting redirect them from your "junk" to "incoming" mail folders.
+If you aren't receiving emails, be sure to check with the DSS office to correct your email address or check change your computer setting redirect them from your "junk" to "incoming" mail folders.

 Don’t let the “snooze, you lose” happen to you.